reshamas/reshamas.github.io/_posts/2018-02-26-first-data-science-job.md

 ## Intro
 As an organizer for a data science meetup group, I am often asked this question:
->*I have studied data science [either university degree or bootcamp or self-study].
+>*I am studying data science [either university degree or bootcamp or self-study].
 How do I go about getting my first job in data science?*

 There are some key steps:
 1. Showcase your work